Crystal-Storm/GL-Adventures/README.md

 ## What is this project?

-This project follows a youtube series created by Mike Shah, in which he teaches the concepts of what OpenGL is and how it is used.
+This project follows a youtube series created by Mike Shah, in which he teaches the concepts of what OpenGL is and how it can be used.

 ## What does it do?

-- At the momement the program renders a colored quad to the screen and is able to be interacted with using the arrow keys.
-Each time the project is executed, both shaders are recompiled meaning they can be modified between runs.
+- At the momement the program renders a colored quad to the screen and you are able to move around relative to it using the arrow keys.
+I have almost finished implementing looking around with your mouse as well.
+Each time the program is executed, both shaders are recompiled meaning they can be modified between runs.

 ## What did I learn?

 From creating this project I have learned:

-- Procedural C++ programming
+- Procedural and a little Object C++ programming

 - What OpenGL is

 - What the graphics pipeline is

 - how to write simple GLSL shaders

+- How to compile C++ programs

+- How to use CMake

 ## OpenGL installation